PrefectHQ/prefect/docs/tutorials/task-retries.md

     text = ping_external_service(create_payload())
 ```

-Now that we have created our Flow `f`, we could continue to add Tasks and dependencies to it through a variety of methods such as `add_task` and `set_dependencies`, or inspect its current state with methods such as `visualize` and `terminal_tasks`.
+Now that we have created our flow `f`, we could continue to add tasks and dependencies to it through a variety of methods such as `add_task` and `set_dependencies`, or inspect its current state with methods such as `visualize` and `terminal_tasks`.

 To actually perform the computation, we call `f.run()` and specify which tasks we want returned for inspection.
 For the first run, we ensure that the request fails using the `prefect.context` (see the docs for more information on context).